History of Knott's Berry Farm: Pitchur Gallery

 Reflecting humor in illiteracy, the establishment's name was intentionally misspelled "Pitchur Gallery".
 In 1940, Gus Thornrose set up shop behind the 'G'old trails hotel, with standees, a Western saloon bar-room scene, and even a stuffed bucking bronco posed in mid throw.
 Near the cuspidor (spittoon) was a sign which was captured in many souvenir photographs "Spit on ceiling, anyone can spit on the floor."
-Folks could select from a wide variety of costuming and stand for a pose, or choose to put their faces through holes of humorous standees such as lifting weights, prospector dancing with a Can-can girl or sit behind painted oxen hauling a covered wagon to be captured with vintage wooden large format bellows cameras onto glass photographic plates.
+Folks could select from a wide variety of costuming and stand for a pose, or choose to put their faces through holes of humorous standees such as lifting weights, prospector dancing with a can-can girl or sit behind painted oxen hauling a covered wagon to be captured with vintage wooden large format bellows cameras onto glass photographic plates.
 Digital capture has since replaced the labor-intensive development process.
 "You'll never know how good you look, until ya gits yer pitchur took."

 Blacksmith

 "Old Betsy," now in front of the Blacksmith Shop, once served the Westend Chemical Company at Westend (formerly Hanksite), California.

-Along the north side of Main Street were benches on the boardwalk featuring photo opportunities with concrete figures of the grizzled prospectors Handsome Brady with Whiskey Jim (although the sign behind the bench called him Whisky Bill, a misprint) and the dancing girls Marilyn and Cecelia Hargrave, a very popular hand pump among the kids which recirculated water through a horse drinking trough, and Old Betsy the popular photo-opportunity of a small saddle-tank steam locomotive and borax train beside the Blacksmith's shop.
+Along the north side of Main Street were benches on the boardwalk featuring opportunities with concrete figures of the grizzled prospectors Brady with Whiskey Jim (although the sign behind the bench called him Whisky Bill, a misprint) and the dancing girls Marilyn and Cecelia Hargrave, a known hand pump among the kids which recirculated water through a horse drinking trough, and Old Betsy the popular photo-opportunity of a small saddle-tank steam locomotive and borax train beside the Blacksmith's shop.
 A real live blacksmith in a large leather apron would stoke the fire in the forge, then pound the red hot iron on an anvil to shape souvenir horseshoes.
 It still is a real working blacksmith, and much of the ironwork seen in the park was commissioned to be fabricated there.
 Guests can have implements made such as custom fireplace pokers and even branding irons.